Exploring hidden sectors with two-particle angular correlations at future $e^{+}e^{-}$ colliders: Hidden Valley Phenomenology

-We are especially interested in the influence of the invisible (i.e., \ HV) sector on the partonic cascade into final-state SM particles, leading to potentially observable effects.
-This can be understood, e.g., as both visible and hidden cascades have to share the event's total energy, thereby modifying the respective available phase spaces.
-For concreteness, we restrict our study to a QCD-like HV scenario with $q_v$-quarks, $g_v$-gluons, and an equivalent ``strong'' coupling constant $\alpha_v$.
-For simplicity, $\alpha_v$ is assumed not running with energy but fixed to $\alpha_v = 0.1$, as no significant differences are found in our analysis by varying this value.
+Indeed, we are especially interested in the influence of the invisible HV sector on the partonic cascade into final-state SM particles, leading to potentially observable effects.
+This can be understood, {for example,} as both visible and hidden cascades have to share the event's total energy, thereby modifying their respective available phase spaces.
+For the sake of concreteness, we restrict {this} study to a QCD-like HV scenario with $q_v$-quarks, $g_v$-gluons, and an equivalent {`strong'} coupling constant $\alpha_v$.
+For simplicity, $\alpha_v$ is assumed not running with energy but fixed to $\alpha_v = 0.1$, as no significant differences {are} found in {this study} by varying {that $\alpha_v$} value.

-\section{ANALYSIS AT DETECTOR LEVEL}
+{ Present limits on masses and couplings in hidden sectors have been set by experimental searches at hadron colliders, particularly the {LHC}~\cite{Lagouri:2022ier}.
+However, these bounds are primarily derived from searches targeting long-lived particles, events with {relatively} large missing transverse momentum, or relying on mass peak reconstruction.
+As such, {bounds} focus on specific signatures that probe only certain realizations of the HV scenario.
+For example, current limits on {BSM $Z'$ vector bosons exclude} masses below 2–4 TeV.
+However, as {noted just above,} these limits do not apply {here.}

+{Acually,} a broad class of models falls under the {`umbrella'} of the HV framework, ranging from { unparticles} \cite{strassler2008unparticlemodelsmassgaps} to soft bomb–like phenomena \cite{Knapen_2017}, dark sector showers \cite{Albouy_2022} and dark matter candidates \cite{Beauchesne_2019}.
+Moreover, since the methodology proposed in this {paper} notably differs from conventional search strategies, much of the parameter space remains largely unconstrained.

+In summary, the values chosen throughout {the present study} for the masses of the $v$-quarks, communicators, and the coupling constant $\alpha_v$ can be regarded as benchmark scenarios that illustrate the expected behavior of angular correlations and the feasibility of~detection.}

+\section{Analysis at Detector Level}

+To assess the feasibility of HV signal detection in $e^+e^-$ colliders, we {rely} throughout on the \Pythia\ Monte Carlo event generator~\cite{Sjostrand:2014zea} because of its { {established} reliability and the {feature} that the HV production channel is already built in.